JennEYoon/datasciY/Areteus.us/notes_public.md

 ### Make timesheet, present contract employee/shareholder
 From October calls, Nov, Dec.
-Total about 3 weeks worth so far, including this week.
+Total about 3 weeks worth so far (80-120 hours), including this week.
 Employment contact, stipulate I can publish my own work on events/publications/my website, but keep all data produced by Areteus private.
 If Areteus decideds to make a portion of data public, I can use that data, but eh decision will be up to Jason and other at Areteus.